Bill Loeffler

+Early life and amateur career

-Loeffler was born in Denver, Colorado.
-He played college golf at Arizona State University where he won twice and was an All-American in 1977.
+In 1956, Loeffler was born in Denver, Colorado.
+He played college golf at Arizona State University where he won twice.
+Loeffler was an All-American in 1977.

+Career

-Loeffler played on the PGA Tour in 1980 and 1981.
+In 1980 and 1981, Loeffler played on the PGA Tour.
 His best finish was T-32 at the 1981 Quad Cities Open.
 He quit professional golf and was reinstated as an amateur by the USGA.
 He subsequently won the 1986 U.S. Mid-Amateur title and was a member of the winning 1987 Walker Cup team.
 He turned professional a second time in 1989.

 Loeffler was disqualified in his first appearance at a U.S. Senior Open in 2013.
 He has played in four Senior PGA Championship tournaments, including the 2010 event at Colorado Golf Club in Parker, Colorado where he tied for 56th after going into the final round tied for 30th.

-Loeffler was inducted into the Colorado Golf Hall of Fame in 1995.
+In 1995, Loeffler was inducted into the Colorado Golf Hall of Fame.

-Loeffler is the currently owner and operator of the Links at Highlands Ranch, a par-62 executive golf course.
+Loeffler is the former owner and operator of the Links at Highlands Ranch, a par-62 executive golf course.